zng-ui/zng/crates/zng/README.md

 #### `"lang_autonym"`
 Embed language and region names for `Lang::autonym`.

+#### `"l10n_usage_recorder"`
+Compile with l10n dependency usage profile recorder.

+The recorded profile can be used to by `cargo zng res` to pack only the used dependency l10n strings.

+Saves to `ZNG_L10N_PROFILE_FILE` if set to a .rec.subset path Or `"res/optimization-profiles/zng-ext-l10n.rec.subset"` by default

 #### `"material_icons"`
 Include all Material Icons icon sets in the default app.